Apollo

 Where are some of the best places to park a campervan in Cairns?

 The Cairns City Council provides free and paid on-street parking.
 Paid parking costs a reasonable $2 per hour and only applies to the CBD’s most high-demand streets.
-The city’s abundant free parking spaces often enact two-hour limits during business hours.
+The city's abundant free parking spaces often have two-hour limits during business hours.

 If you’d like to park for free while enjoying a lovely sea view, head to the northern end of the Esplanade.
-The car parks around Petanque Court and Fun Ship Playground offer unrestricted daytime parking just metres from the water.
+The car parks around Petanque Court and Fun Ship Playground offer unrestricted daytime parking just yards from the water.

 Where can you park a campervan overnight in Cairns?